Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes: Theoretical setup

 In this paper, we only focus on the leading dissipative contribution determined by the first order perturbations $h_{\mu\nu}^{(1)}$ and $\psi^{(1)}$.
-At the zero order of mass-ratio, the spacetime background can be approximately described by Kerr metric.
-Due to the presence of the no-hair theorem~\cite{Chase:1970omy,Bekenstein:1995un,Hawking:1972qk,Hui:2012qt}, the scalar field at zero order $\psi^{(0)}$ is a constant and would be set to zero without loss of generality.
+At the leading-order in the mass-ratio, the no-hair theorem~\cite{Chase:1970omy,Bekenstein:1995un,Hawking:1972qk,Hui:2012qt} implies that the scalar field admits only a constant solution, which we set to zero without loss of generality.
+Consequently, the spacetime background of the massive black hole reduces to the Kerr geometry.
 On the other hand, considering the first order perturbations, the scalar and metric equations are sourced by a moving secondary described by the point-particle with a mass.
-In the skeletonized approach~\cite{Eardley:1975fgi,Damour:1992we}, the matter field action $S_m$ can be replaced with the point-particle action $S_p$.
-The secondary object carrying a scalar charge can be described by the following action
+In the skeletonized approach~\cite{Eardley:1975fgi,TDamour_1992}, the matter field action $S_m$ can be replaced with the point-particle action $S_p$.
+In other words, to model the secondary body in the EMRI, we adopt an effective point-particle description appropriate for compact objects, where the full matter action associated with the secondary is replaced by a skeletonized worldline action that captures its interaction with the gravitational and scalar fields.
+Thus, the secondary object carrying a scalar charge can be described by the following action \cite{Maselli:2020zgv, Eardley:1975fgi, TDamour_1992}

-where $\frac{dx^\nu}{d\tau}$ is the four velocity and $\tau$ is the proper time.
-The mass function $m(\psi)$ can be computed with the value of scalar field at the location of particle, which is obtained by the features of moving secondaries.
+where $\frac{dx^\nu}{d\tau}$ is the four-velocity and $\tau$ is the proper time.
+The mass function $m(\psi)$ can be computed with the value of the scalar field at the location of the particle, which is obtained by the features of moving secondaries.